civicrm/civicrm-dev-docs/docs/framework/resources.md

 ## Javascript

 The following examples load Javascript into the page footer.
 This is the default region, and is a good place to put scripts that are not needed on every page of the website.
-Note: if you're adding a jQuery Plugin or similar, you will need to add that to the HTML HEAD region.
+Note: if you're adding a jQuery Plugin or similar, you will need to add that to the HTML `<head>` region.

 Language | Example | Example code |
 --- | --- | --- |